 - Before enabling LDAP in Noodle ensure your license key will accommodate the total number of users( local and from the AD group).

-- Using SSL requires a client certificate installed on the Noodle server.
+- Using SSL may require a client certificate installed on the Noodle server.

-- Synchronizing fields: firstname, lastname, email, phone1, phone2, pager, mobile, fax, address, city, state, country, zip, note, expiry, change password on login, locked
+- Synchronizing fields: firstname, lastname, email, phone1, phone2, pager, mobile, fax, address, city, state, country, zip, note, expiry, change password on login, locked, manager (read only)

-- Noodle imports ONLY users that are directly members to the “Group Name” specified in Noodle (users from sub groups will not be imported).
+- Noodle imports ONLY users and groups that are directly members to the “Group Name” specified in Noodle (users from sub groups will not be imported) and users must have a matching primary "domain" specified in Noodle.

-- Authentication requests are forwarded from Noodle to Active Directory real time.
+- Authentication requests are forwarded from Noodle to Active Directory in real time.

 - Multiple DCs can be used by separating the settings with commas.